-Neither IPv4 or IPv6 handle error detection over transported data (payload).
-That is left to be done for upper-level protocols if they require so.
+Neither IPv4 nor IPv6 care about error detection over transported data (payload).
+If required, that's left to be done for upper-level protocols.

 Regarding TCP, it always carries out its own error detection on data, UDP may or not implement error detection.